 Simple English definitions for legal terms

-Read a random definition: taint
+Read a random definition: dismissal compensation

 A debenture is a type of long-term loan that corporations and governments use to fund major projects and expansions.
 It has a set interest rate, payback period, and regular interest payments like other bonds.
 If the issuing corporation goes bankrupt, debenture holders have a higher priority in getting paid than regular stockholders.
 However, the meaning and treatment of debentures can vary in different countries, so it's important to check local usage to understand its specific definition.